Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Backend

 Diagrams offers an interface to render the described scenes, which is called backend.
-The only existing backend for Diagrams 3D translates the scene to the text-base description language of POV-Ray, an open source renderer.
+The only existing backend for Diagrams 3D translates the scene to the text-based description language of POV-Ray, an open source renderer.

 ### Advantage of Diagrams over POV-ray

 There are several advantages of using Diagrams over POV-Ray:

-**Several things here are fishy:
-POV-Ray does support animations!
-Did you make a study about the average length of POV-Ray scenes?
-If not, do not say that scenes in Diagrams are generally shorter!
-The last point ("extension of POV-Ray") is confusing for me, I do not understand it at all.**

-* Diagrams can describe more scenes than the text-base description of POV-Ray.
-For example an animation in Diagrams is a scene that changes over time.
-This cannot be described in POV-Ray.
 * Scene descriptions are generally shorter in Diagrams than in POV-Ray because Diagrams scenes can take advantages of the expression power of Haskell.
 * Extension of Diagrams is independent of the backend.
 That means that backends can support the features of Diagrams.
-A extension of the text-base scene description of POV-Ray only makes sense if POV-Ray supports the extension.
+An extension of the text-based scene description of POV-Ray depends on an extension of POV-Ray.

 # Algorithms used in the implementation